 What is the Federal Direct Loan Program (Subsidized and Unsubsidized)?

 The Federal Direct Loan program is one of the Federal Student Aid programs of the U.S. Department of Education, which provides students with a simple, convenient and flexible way to borrow money to pay for education after high school.
 Students do not borrow from banks.

-The interest rates for the Federal Direct Loan program is 3.86% (fixed-variable).
+The current interest rates for the Federal Direct Loan program is 3.86% (beginning July 1, 2014 interest rates will rise to 4.66%).
 Both subsidized Federal Direct Loan and unsubsidized Federal Direct Loan allow you to defer payment until you graduate or drop below half-time status; you must be enrolled at least half-time status to qualify for this loan.
 The federal government pays the interest on your subsidized Federal Direct Loan while you are enrolled at least half-time and not in your grace period.
 You are responsible for paying the interest on an unsubsidized Federal Direct Loan while you are enrolled, although you have the option to defer interest payments and add the interest to the principal of the loan at repayment.